4. Scope of the policy

 9.3 A student whose complaint relates to a matter within the jurisdiction of or related to any organisational unit other than a School or Faculty may progress the complaint through the following levels:

-- to the manager responsible for the relevant organisational unit (eg the Manager of the relevant Section);
+- to the manager responsible for the relevant organisational unit, for example, the Manager of the relevant Section;

 - to the Director of the relevant Directorate; or

-9.5 In the event that the student is dissatisfied with the outcome of an investigation and/or the resolution proposed by the relevant Deputy-Vice-Chancellor, he/she may lodge an appeal with the University Appeals Committee1.
+9.5 In the event that the student is dissatisfied with the outcome of an investigation and/or the resolution proposed by the relevant Deputy Vice-Chancellor or the Provost, the student may lodge an appeal with the University Appeals Committee1.

 10.1 A complaint should normally be lodged within 20 working days of the occurrence of the subject matter of the complaint or of notification of the matter which is the subject of the complaint.

 10.2 The officer responsible for dealing with a complaint will initiate action within 10 working days2 of receipt of the complaint.

 10.3 If the responsible officer considers that the ground(s) of a student’s complaint does/do not relate to matters set out in Section 4, the responsible officer will notify the student accordingly.